zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 <div class="livedemo" data-demo-label="Updated">

-_**Update Feburary 6, 2023**: a thank you to Mayank who clarified some history on CSS-in-JS, and you can [read more on their blog post](https://blog.mayank.co/is-css-in-js-actually-bad#heading-closing-thoughts)._
+_**Update February 6, 2023**: a thank you to Mayank who clarified some history on CSS-in-JS, and you can [read more on their blog post](https://blog.mayank.co/is-css-in-js-actually-bad#heading-closing-thoughts)._

 </div>